AmanSikarwar/flutter-wipe/README.md

 ## What it does

 `flutter-wipe` recursively scans a directory for Flutter projects and executes `flutter clean` in each of them.
 This removes the `build` directory, which can often grow very large, freeing up a significant amount of disk space.

+**New in v0.3.0**: Enhanced with multi-threading and parallel processing for faster scanning and cleaning of multiple projects simultaneously.

 ## Installation